prfraanje/edukit-micropython/README.md

 and change `collections.Callable` on line 8 into `collections.abc.Callable`.
 Also see this [post](https://stackoverflow.com/questions/69515086/error-attributeerror-collections-has-no-attribute-callable-using-beautifu) on StackOverflow.

 ## Installation
-- Download micropython 1.20.0 [firmware for the Nucleo-F401RE](https://micropython.org/download/NUCLEO_F401RE/), note the version!
+- Download micropython 1.20.0 [firmware for the Nucleo-F401RE](https://micropython.org/download/NUCLEO_F401RE/) (we recommend to proceed with the hex-file), note the version!
 If you select another version, you need to re-crosscompile the py-files into mpy-files with the `mpy-cross` tool, or stick to working with the less efficient py-files instead of the byte-compiled and optimized mpy-files.
+- Only needed on Windows: Download and install the [STSW-LINK009](https://www.st.com/en/development-tools/stsw-link009.html) ST-LINK, ST-LINK/V2, ST-LINK/V2-1, STLINK-V3 USB driver signed for Windows7, Windows8, Windows10 from ST Microsystems.
+Download and install the [STM32CubeProg](https://www.st.com/en/development-tools/stm32cubeprog.html) STM32CubeProgrammer software for all STM32.
+Program the Nucleo-F401RE microcontroller with the micropython 1.20.0 firmware (hex-file).
-Connect the Nucleo-F401RE with embedded ST-Link programmer to your PC or laptop (in the following we say PC when laptop can be read as well) with the micro-usb cable.
-The Nucleo-F401RE device may directly be recognized as a USB mass storage device, and copy the firmware to this USB mass storage device.
+- Only needed on Linux: Connect the Nucleo-F401RE with embedded ST-Link programmer to your PC or laptop (in the following we say PC when laptop can be read as well) with the micro-usb cable.
+The Nucleo-F401RE device may directly be recognized as a USB mass storage device, and copy the firmware (hex-file) to this USB mass storage device.
 Then the embedded ST-Link programmer will continue to program the Nucleo-F401RE, and it will reboot into micropython.
 You may also press the black reset button on the Nucleo board to reset the board manually.
 - If you have not installed Python on your PC install it, and make sure you have the commands `python` and `pip` available at the [command line](https://en.wikipedia.org/wiki/Command-line_interface) (cmd or powershell in Windows, bash or zsh in Linux or Mac).
 For Windows you may consult [this guide](https://docs.python.org/3/using/windows.html), and if you use the python distribution from (https://python.org) make sure you select the option to add the location of `python.exe` to your `PATH`.
 - At the command line (in the following we refer to command line when referring to cmd or powershell in Windows and a terminal running e.g. bash in Linux or Mac), and install aioserial for the current user with the following command:
 ```